Amplifi-Labs/GeneTS/README.md

 # Amplifi Labs

 Amplifi Labs is a software boutique located in the USA, North Carolina.
 We create applications for a vast number of cases, including mobile and web.
 We have a highly capable team, that is able to work with highly complex problems, including Natural Language Processing, Machine Learning, Genetic Algorithms and more!

+If you need any help on implementing such kind of computer program, please, don't hesitate to contact us!